maneatsbible/maneatsbible.github.io/_memoirs/bobby-and-the-witches.md

 It wasn't African slaves, or Mexican slaves, although Mexicans are now the slave-class in Santa Barbara.
 I grew up hearing rich people talk about their gardeners as their Mexicans.
 They'd loan them out to friends who needed stuff done.
 "I'll send over my Mexican to do that."

 No, it was the Chumash Indians who got enslaved by Rome.
-The Chumash built everything for them, including the Mission.
+The Chumash built everything for them in early Santa Barbara, including the Mission.
 They put in the waterways, ran a massive cattle operation and generally worked as the slave backbone of a proto-city.

 Do you see the Chumash hands in the Spanish-Greco-Roman mash-up architecture?